The CFD - Computational Fluid Dynamics

 Certain features of our car have been set in concrete from the time of her inception, for example, centre of gravity, centre of area, front area profile, windscreen angle and location for rocket motor hardware and plumbing.

-Fluid Dynamics Research Group at Curtin UniversityThe areas that are now being seriously investigated include nose and front wheel fairing, fin and tailplane angle, section and surface area, reflected shock wave from tailplane and “V” underbelly, variable pitch and down force adjustment front and rear, tailplane adjustment, canards (wings) for the front of the car and rear axle fairing options, just to mention a few.
+The areas that are now being seriously investigated include nose and front wheel fairing, fin and tailplane angle, section and surface area, reflected shock wave from tailplane and “V” underbelly, variable pitch and down force adjustment front and rear, tailplane adjustment, canards (wings) for the front of the car and rear axle fairing options, just to mention a few.
 These unknowns all present engineering opportunities our new found friends to study and make recommendations on.

 CFD For The Nose Design

 Dan McKeon, worked for the Jordan Formula One team for several years.
-Dan has run some nose designs for Aussie Invader 5R and these helped in the final selection of the nose design.
-Click here to read his report.
+Dan was an early part of the team and was tasked with running assessing nose designs for Aussie Invader 5R as this is one of the most critical parts of the car.

 Pressure Contour

-Early development of Aussie Invader 5R’s CFD was undertaken by Soto Engineering and the images below are courtesy of them and the work they initially undertook.
-The following selection of early CFD images has helped us to develop the design of the car.
+Early development of Aussie Invader 5R’s CFD was also undertaken by Soto Engineering and these images are courtesy of them and the work they initially undertook.
+The following selection of early CFD images has helped us to develop Aussie Invader 5R and refine many aspects on the initial design.
+The images on the left show a pressure plot through the length of the model, showing relatively high pressure acting upon the nose, front wheels and bottom and rear end of the car.

 Mach Number